johanmha/pokerhand/Readme.md

     - If two separate instances of pair
 9. Find high card

+See more assumtions and ideas in ./docs/Refleksjoner.txt

 ## Further ideas
 Note that we have created the structure for comparing hands based on hand value and high card value, as handValue is an array of `[hand, highCard]`.
 High card value is however not used in current version of app.

+Should have unit tests.
+As of now uses manual hand tests in ./docs/testers.md